varnish/libvmod-xkey/README.rst

 	key.
 Returns the number of objects that were purged.

-	A softpurge differs from a regular purge in that it resets an object's TTL but keeps it available for grace mode and IMS for the remainder of its configured grace and keep time.
+	A softpurge differs from a regular purge in that it resets an object's TTL but keeps it available for grace mode and conditional requests for the remainder of its configured grace and keep time.

 INSTALLATION
 ============